cassiomolin/http-patch-spring/README.md

         throw new ConstraintViolationException(violations);
     }

-    // Return the patched bean
+    // Return the bean that has been patched return beanPatched;
-    return beanPatched;
 }
 ```